realtechsupport/ActionCameraCode/README.md

 info = videofile.split('.')
 segmentname = info[0] + '_' + str(start) + '_' + str(end) + '.' + info[1]

-1) extract a segment wit the specified start and end times in seconds
+1) extract a segment with the specified start and end times in seconds
 extract_segment(datapath, videofile, time_s, time_e, segmentname)

 2) blur all images in that segment